scality/Zenko/docs/docsource/Operation-Architecture/Services/lifecycle_management/lifecycle_expiration_policies.rst

 version is triggered, such as when a user deletes an object without first specifying a version ID.

-Several Zenko components are used in lifecycle management.
-Most rely on Kafka and ZooKeeper to pass state to each other.

 Bucket lifecycle characteristics inhere to each bucket.
 Zenko’s lifecycle management feature enforces, but does not set these characteristics.
 When lifecycle expiration is enabled, the host cloud enforces buckets’ lifecycle